Skip to main content

 Runtime classโ€‹

-runtimeClassName specifies the name of the RuntimeClass which will be used to run this pod.
+runtimeClassName specifies the name of the RuntimeClass which will be used to run this Pod.
 If no runtimeClassName is specified, the default RuntimeHandler will be used.
-See the kubernetes documentation for more information on specifying runtime classes.
+See the Kubernetes documentation for more information on specifying runtime classes.

 Service accountโ€‹

-serviceAccountName specifies the name of the ServiceAccount which the pod will mount.
+serviceAccountName specifies the name of the ServiceAccount which the Pod will mount.
 This service account must be created externally.
-See the kubernetes documentation for more information on using service accounts.
+See the Kubernetes documentation for more information on using service accounts.

 Node selectorโ€‹